Joystream/community-repo/survey-results.md

-The survey was performed from 04 to 09 March 2021.
+The survey was performed by @lopegor from 04 to 09 March 2021.
 Overall, 281 Joystream community members took part.
 Below are the results.

 ### General Information